jadedeo/pui-homework-template-advanced/final-project/README.md

 ### _LitTunes_

 ![title for sketch1](public/assets/proposal/LitTunesSketch.jpg)
+Left: Prompt page; contains various fields for users to specify their playlist features
+Right: Playlist generation results; reiteration of playlist features and vertical list of recommended tracks

 **Purpose + Goal**
 Create a playlist based on user-specified criteria (eg. genre, mood, “vibes”/other descriptive keywords) using Spotify API

 **Questions + Concerns**
-Initial idea was to create a playlist for a user-specified book (and maybe character?) based on identified genre and mood, but had concerns around using Hardcover.app API (which is still heavily in beta and would require use of either Apollo Client or Axios for GraphQL calls) and ensuring selected songs are relevant
+Concerns around using Hardcover.app API (which is still heavily in beta and would require use of either Apollo Client or Axios for GraphQL calls) and ensuring selected songs are relevant

 Add a few sentences about your design.
 Briefly state the motivation of each project idea.
 Example questions to answer: